What is Erectile Dysfunction? Causes, Symptoms, Diagnosis & Treatment

 Patient Voice: “I never thought my sugar levels could be causing ED until I got my HbA1c checked.
 Turns out it was 9.2.
 Once I started managing my diabetes properly, my erections improved within 3 months.”

-Doctors may use penile Doppler ultrasound to check blood flow in the penis.
-This is a widely used diagnostic test to examine and measure the blood flow into your penis which could be causing erectile dysfunction (ED).
+Doctors may use a penile Doppler ultrasound [4] to check blood flow in the penis.
+This is a widely used diagnostic test to examine and measure the blood flow into your penis, which could be causing erectile dysfunction (ED).

 Internal Data from Allo Health:

-Based on our clinical data at Allo Health, out of over 2.5 lakh men treated, 62% of those under 35 with ED had anxiety-related symptoms as the root cause.
+According to Allo Health’s clinical data from over 2.5 lakh men treated, 62% of men under the age of 35 with erectile dysfunction were found to have anxiety-related symptoms as the primary cause.

 Erectile Dysfunction Symptoms